-A qualified institutional buyer not affiliated with our sponsor or any member of our management team has indicated to us that it intends to purchase up to 3,000,000 units in this offering, which would comprise 15% of the units subject to this offering (or 13.04% of the units subject to this offering if the over-allotment option is exercised in full) if such indication of interest becomes a confirmed order in full following effectiveness of the registration statement of which this prospectus forms a part, and has entered into a subscription agreement with the sponsor to memorialize its intent.
+A qualified institutional buyer not affiliated with our sponsor or any member of our management team has indicated to us that it intends to purchase up to 3,000,000 units in this offering, which would comprise 20% of the units subject to this offering (or 17.39% of the units subject to this offering if the over-allotment option is exercised in full) if such indication of interest becomes a confirmed order in full following effectiveness of the registration statement of which this prospectus forms a part, and has entered into a subscription agreement with the sponsor to memorialize its intent.
 We refer to this investor as our "anchor investor" throughout this prospectus.
-In consideration of providing this significant indication of interest, our anchor investor has agreed that it will purchase a membership interest in our sponsor, for nominal consideration, entitling it to an interest in up to 8% of the founder shares held by our sponsor (which we refer to herein as the "anchor founder shares"), subject to adjustment if this offering is less than \$200,000,000 of units, if the underwriters exercise their overallotment option, if our anchor investor purchases fewer than 3,000,000 units in this offering or if our anchor investor does not hold a minimum number of ordinary shares at the time of the initial business combination.
+In consideration of providing this significant indication of interest, our anchor investor has agreed that it will purchase a membership interest in our sponsor, for nominal consideration, entitling it to an interest in up to 11% of the founder shares held by our sponsor (which we refer to herein as the "anchor founder shares"), assuming an offering of \$150,000,000 of units, and subject to adjustment if the size of this offering changes, if the underwriters exercise their overallotment option, if our anchor investor purchases fewer than 3,000,000 units in this offering or if our anchor investor does not hold a minimum number of ordinary shares at the time of the initial business combination.